RatJuggler/jhipster-monolith-dinosaurs/README.md

 A Heroku test deployment is currently available [here](https://jhipster-dinosaurs.herokuapp.com/).

-The deployment was created and deployed by following [these](https://www.jhipster.tech/heroku/) instructions and running:
+The deployment was created and deployed by following [these](https://www.jhipster.tech/heroku/) instructions and updated using:

     ./mvnw package -Pprod -DskipTests
     heroku deploy:jar target/dinosaurs.jar --app jhipster-dinosaurs